rockdaboot/wget2/docs/wget2.md

   inserts a "transfer interrupted" string into the local file.
 In the future a "rollback" option may be added to deal with this case.

-  Note that `-c` only works with FTP servers and with HTTP servers that support the "Range" header.
+  Note that `-c` only works with HTTP servers that support the "Range" header.

 ### `--start-pos=OFFSET`